-- Some children in the school have physical disabilities and consequently need additional resources.
+- We support pupils with physical disabilities and provide additional resources to meet their needs.
 The school is committed to providing an environment that allows these children full access to all areas of learning.
-Some classrooms have been modified for wheelchair access and there are designated points of entry for the school which also allow wheelchair access. (see specialised provision above) - Teachers modify teaching and learning as appropriate for these children.
+Some classrooms have been modified for wheelchair access and there are designated points of entry for the school, which also allow wheelchair access. (see specialised provision above) - Teachers modify teaching and learning as appropriate for these children.
 For example, they may give additional time to children with disabilities to complete certain activities or use modified resources.
 In their planning, teachers ensure that they give children with disabilities the opportunity to develop skills in practical aspects of the curriculum.
-These children are also highlighted on planning so that their individual needs are clearly planned for.
+These children are also highlighted on planning so that their individual needs are clearly planned for. - Where required, a PEEP (Personal Emergency Evacuation Plan) is written for a child with physical disabilities